Security

 Hiding the version helps, but the real fix is staying patched so a known version is not worth attacking.

-CMS detector is one check.
-Janitor watches exposed CMS and server software automatically across every client site and puts it in a branded report.
+Janitor watches exposed CMS and server software automatically across every client site and puts it in a branded report you can send.

 Keep reading